-People with mental illness face many prejudices.
+People with mental illness often face many prejudices.
 For example, one may wrongly assume that they are unpredictable, violent or lazy and perceive them as a threat.
 Thus, mental illness still causes fear and embarrassment for some people.

 Prejudices lead to stigmatizing attitudes and discrimination against people with mental illness.
 In other words, they are judged negatively and rejected or avoided.
 Mental illness still nowadays cause fear and shame in some people.
 Such attitudes reflect misconceptions and ignorance regarding mental illness.